SeleniumHQ/www.seleniumhq.org/src/main/rst/appendix_locating_techniques.rst

 Locating elements based on class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In order to locate an element based on associated class in XPath you must consider that
-the element could have multiple classes and defined in any order, however with CSS
+the element could have multiple classes and defined in any order.
+However with CSS
 locators this is much simpler (and faster).

 * XPath: ``//div[contains(@class, 'article-heading')]``